 Choosing the right kind of front door is important, because your front door is really one of the defining factors in creating a good first impression for visitors and guests.
 But as important as door aesthetics are, the main purpose of an entry door isn’t just to look good.
 It’s really more about providing reliable safety and security.

 With all of that in mind, one of the most important questions to answer is which material is right for your front door or other entry doors.
-There are plenty of material options on the market today, including everything from wood to fiberglass to steel, and more.
+There are plenty of material options on the market today, including everything from wood mats, to a fiberglass chop strand mat, to steel, and more.
 Which should you choose?
 There are pros and cons to each in terms of factors like performance, aesthetics, up-front cost, and ongoing maintenance needs.
 Let’s take a closer look at some of your options:

 Wood has always been a popular choice for entry doors, and many still prefer the hardiness and natural aesthetic of real wood.
 Wood is also a natural insulator, and solid wood doors do a pretty decent job in terms of supporting home energy efficiency.
 Wood doesn’t dent, and surface scratches are typically not that difficult to sand down and repair.
 One of the key downsides to natural wood doors is that they’re typically pretty expensive.
 Wood is also a high-maintenance material in comparison to other entry door materials; it will have to be stained or painted every few years, and water damage is a constant potential threat.